spokestack/spokestack.io/content/docs/React Native/getting-started.md

 ## Configuration

 There are many options for configuring Spokestack.
 This example begins capturing audio when `Spokestack.start()` is called and uses a Voice Activity Detection (VAD) component to detect speech and send it through an automated speech recognition system, in this case the platform's built-in speech recognizer.
-In other words, we're configuring this app to always actively listen, and no wakeword detection is performed.
+In other words, we're configuring this app to always actively listen, and no wake word detection is performed.
 See [the configuration guide](/docs/concepts/pipeline-configuration) for more information about pipeline building options.
 Beginning in version 4.0.0, it's easy to change the pipeline configuration through the use of the `profile` property.

 We'll configure the NLU (Natural Language Understanding) component, which uses Spokestack models.
 To test things out, try one of our free NLU models on [your Spokestack account page](/account/services/nlu), such as our [example Minecraft NLU model](https://s.spokestack.io/u/7fYxV/nlu.tflite), [model metadata](https://s.spokestack.io/u/7fYxV/metadata.json), and [NLU vocabulary](https://s.spokestack.io/u/7fYxV/vocab.txt).